Finding the Best Places to Retire Since 2006!

 Climate: Temperatures are in the 70s and 80s year round.
 On average, the area receives 60 inches of rain annually.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by the Joint Commission?
 No, but Wilcox Memorial Hospital is seven miles away in Lihue and is accredited.

 Political Leanings: Very liberal

 College Educated: 32%

 Is Hawaii Considered Tax Friendly for Retirement?
 Yes

 Cons: The University of Hawaii estimates that Hawaii has a 9% chance of suffering a direct hit from a mega-tsunami in the next 50 years.

-Notes: Kappa has a nice reputation and has grown by 4% during the last decade.
+Notes: Kappa has a nice reputation and has maintained its population during the last decade.
 Home prices have increased 35% since a year ago.

 Recommended as a Retirement Spot?
 Yes